Optimal Transport Kernels for Sequential and Parallel Neural Architecture Search: Neural Architecture Search with Gaussian Process and k-DPP

-We optimize the model hyperparameters by maximizing the log marginal likelihood.
-We present the derivatives for estimating the hyperparameters $\alpha_1$ and $\alpha_2$ of the tree-Wasserstein in the Appendix \S\ref{app_sec:opt_hyper}.
+\paragraph{Optimizing hyperparameters.} We optimize the model hyperparameters by maximizing the log marginal likelihood.
+We present the derivatives for estimating the hyperparameters $\alpha_1$ and $\alpha_2$ of the tree-Wasserstein $d_{\text{NN}}$ for neural networks in the Appendix \S\ref{app:sec:opt_hyper}.
 We shall optimize these variables via multi-started gradient descent.